databendlabs/databend/docs/doc/30-reference/30-sql/20-query-syntax/dml-at.md

 title: AT
 ---

-The SELECT statement can include an AT clause to query previous versions of your data at a specific time in the past.
+The SELECT statement can include an AT clause to query previous versions of your data with a specific timestamp.

 This is part of the Databend's Time Travel feature that allows you to query, back up, and restore from a previous version of your data within the retention period.